Pear Rootstock

 Standard: betulifolia, calleryana, ussuriensis

-Resistance to fireblight can vary quite significantly for calleryana, and it is implied that the same is true for betulifolia, but not necessarily to the same extent.
-There is also quite a bit of variation when it comes to resistance to pear decline, but betulifolia is, overall, considered to be more resistant, thus making it more appropriate for use with European pears.
-However, both rootstocks are highly vigorous and will likely cause most varieties to take a very long time to produce (sometimes over a decade), with betulifolia being worse in this regard.
+Resistance to fireblight can vary quite significantly for calleryana, and it is implied that the same is true for betulifolia, but probably to a lesser extent.
+There is also quite a bit of variation when it comes to resistance to pear decline, which is only important when it comes to European pears, but betulifolia is, overall, considered to be more resistant.
+However, both rootstocks are highly vigorous and will likely cause most European varieties to take a very long time to produce (sometimes over a decade), with betulifolia being worse in this regard.

-As for compatibility, betulifolia seemingly has the edge.
+Betulifolia seemingly has the edge when it comes to compatibility as well.
 I do not recall seeing any complaints about it, but I have heard of compatibility issues with European pears and, even more so, Japanese pears when they are grafted to some calleryana seedlings.
-Betulifolia, on the other hand, makes an excellent rootstock for Japanese pears, since the latter is naturally precocious and dwarfing, so it has the advantage here as well.
+Betulifolia, on the other hand, makes an excellent rootstock for Japanese pears, since they are naturally precocious and semi-dwarfing, and you do not have to worry as much about the scionwood being rejected.

 Semi-Vigorous: OHxF 97